Pente: Pente Games Inc.

-Sale to Parker Bros.
+Sale to Parker Brothers

 On July 2, 1983, Gary Gabrel sold Pente to Parker Brothers for an undisclosed sum.
-He was adamant that the sale would be the best thing possible for Pente and had assurances from Parker Brothers that the gameplay wouldn't change and that they would continue to fund tournaments and promote the game.
-The hope was that Pente would move from being a popular new game to the status of a "true classic."
+He was adamant that the sale would be the best thing possible for Pente and had assurances from Parker Brothers that the gameplay would not change and that they would continue to fund tournaments and promote the game.
+The hope was that Pente would move from being a popular new game to the status of a "true classic".

-Despite promises to continue to promote Pente as heavily as Gabrel and Pente Games Inc. had, the year after the purchase of Pente, Parker Brothers failed to hold the 1984 Championship tournament.
+Despite promises to continue to promote Pente as heavily as Gabrel and Pente Games Inc. had, the year after the purchase of Pente, Parker Brothers failed to hold the 1984 championship tournament.